 Vicente: For me, the hardest part was learning to work with a team and schedules after four years of solo-development.

-Although our team was fantastic (and I can’t stress that enough), the mere task of communicating with everyone and connecting the overall idea with different areas was incredibly confusing at the beginning.
+Although our team was fantastic, and I can’t stress that enough, communicating with everyone and connecting the overall idea with different areas was incredibly confusing at the beginning.

 Not only that, but I had milestones and schedules, and oh boy that was stressful.

-My biggest breakdowns probably came from not being able to organize my workflow correctly and ending up finishing cutscenes at 5am, or having multiple days without being able to design a single puzzle while making a new chapter.
+My biggest breakdowns probably came from not being able to organise my workflow correctly and ending up finishing cutscenes at 5am, or going multiple days without designing a single puzzle while making a new chapter.

 Fortunately, everyone was there to help, and I learned a lot!